KittyGirlthing/links-site/pages/store.md

 description: "Mixty Solutions Store"

 header_title: Mixty Solutions Store
-onpage_description: To order, contact Mixty on <a class="text-pink-400 inline" href="https://bsky.app/profile/mixty.pet" target="_blank">BlueSky</a>, <a class="text-pink-400 inline" href="https://www.instagram.com/mixtythepuppycat/" target="_blank">Instagram</a>, or Discord. <br>Shipping is $10 USD for domestic orders.
-International varies ($25+), contact for quote.</br> <br>Please note, since most of these are 3d printed, there might be slight variations between the photographed items and the ones you receive.</br>
+onpage_description: To order, contact Mixty on <a class="text-pink-400 inline" href="https://bsky.app/profile/mixty.pet" target="_blank">BlueSky</a>, <a class="text-pink-400 inline" href="https://www.instagram.com/mixtythepuppycat/" target="_blank">Instagram</a>, or Discord.
+If you don't like DMs, some items can be purchased on <a class="text-pink-400 inline" href="https://ko-fi.com/mixty/shop" target="_blank">Ko-Fi</a>. <br> <br>Please note, since most of these are 3d printed, there might be slight variations between the photographed items and the ones you receive.</br> <br>Shipping is $10 USD for domestic orders.
+International varies ($25+), contact for quote.</br>

 looks:
     - Name: Fidget Clicker Key